WANT TO EARN COLLEGE CREDIT WHILE IN HIGH SCHOOL?

 - Dual Enrollment students (also known as "Special Part-time Admits") may enroll in up to 11 units for Fall and Spring and 7 units in Summer.

-PLEASE NOTE: Students who choose to register for 12 or more units must complete the appeals process and are responsible for the full cost of tuition, textbook(s), and college service fees.
+PLEASE NOTE: Students who register for 12 or more units must complete the appeals process and are responsible for the full cost of tuition, textbook(s), and college service fees.

 Dual Enrollment Steps: